 Catheter ablation is an effective procedure that can correct arrhythmias, including atrial fibrillation (AFib), when medication doesn’t work or you can’t tolerate its side effects.
-At his offices in Los Angeles and Torrance, California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, is experienced in performing catheter ablation.
+At his offices in Los Angeles California, board-certified cardiologist and electrophysiologist Ibrahim Helmy, MD, FACC, FACP, is experienced in performing catheter ablation.
 To schedule a catheter ablation to correct your heart arrhythmia, call or click today.

 Catheter ablation is a minimally invasive procedure that corrects heart rhythm abnormalities, also known as arrhythmias.
 Arrhythmias result from issues with your heart’s electrical system, which sends impulses to regulate your heartbeat.

 The procedure uses a special catheter to scar very small spots of heart tissue that are “triggers” or “hot spots” for abnormal electrical impulses.

 Catheter ablation is usually not the first treatment option Dr. Helmy recommends for arrhythmias, including atrial fibrillation, but it is an effective choice when medication or cardioversion, the“resetting” your heart, don’t work.
 He may also recommend catheter ablation if you’re at risk of serious complications like sudden cardiac arrest, if your type of arrhythmia is especially responsive to ablation, or if you’re unable to tolerate the side effects of medication.